Everest Base Camp Trek by Road

 One can learn a lot about distinctive Sherpa culture while on the trek.
 Hence, Everest Base Camp Trek has more to offer: adventure and natural beauty.
 Going on this trek sets a lifetime memory as getting to the lap of the mighty Everest is a matter of pride and dignity.

 The Everest Base Camp Trek by Road is a challenging trek that takes you 5,344 meters (17,598 ft) above sea level.
-This makes reaching EBC a significant achievement, as the terrain is complex.
+The terrain is complex, making reaching EBC a significant achievement.

 Besides, this trek can be a transformative experience if you enjoy challenging yourself.
 It’ll help you develop resilience and push past your limits.